Technology Tools in Human Rights

 Planning for ongoing support seems to pay off, too: Ludmila Polshikova, who works with the Russian Justice Initiative, mentioned that having an ongoing support contract with HURIDOCS has been very valuable, and means that whenever they have a problem with CaseBox, they can contact HURIDOCS directly for support.

-In Zimbabwe, a lack of regular internet access in remote areas means that using tools like Martus, which would ideally synchronise with a main server, is difficult.
+In Zimbabwe, until Martus was active, a lack of regular internet access in remote areas means that using tools like Martus, which would ideally synchronise with a main server, is difficult.
 After piloting Martus, one organisation ended up reverting back to their usual setup of using Excel and then manipulating the data in other software programs.
 In this case and others, the need to be conscious of connectivity in areas where the tool will be used was highlighted multiple times.
 In Nicaragua, Valeria Umaña said: “for people in the countryside, the more apps they have, the more problems they can have because they often don’t know how to use them” - so, they try to focus on the minimum technology necessary, rather than training on more complex tools or applications, sometimes relying on non-internet technologies, such as community radio.

 “For people in the countryside, the more apps they have, the more problems they can have because they often don’t know how to use them,” says Valeria Umaña in Nicaragua.